idontbyte69/smecube/README.md

 - Use descriptive commit messages
 - Follow the existing code style
 - Test your changes thoroughly before pushing
-- Remember that the React app is in a subdirectory - run npm commands from smecube-web/ but git commands from the root directory

 ## Last Updated
 September 30, 2025